 - if the PDCCH indicates a new transmission (DL, UL or SL):

-- except for an NB-IoT UE configured with a single DL and UL HARQ processstart or restart drx-InactivityTimer.
+- except for an NB-IoT UE configured with a single DL and UL HARQ process and when PDCCH indicates the transmission is not for multiple TBs:

+- start or restart drx-InactivityTimer.

 - if the PDCCH indicates a transmission (DL, UL) for an NB-IoT UE:

-- if the NB-IoT UE is configured with a single DL and UL HARQ process:
+- if the NB-IoT UE is configured with a single DL and UL HARQ process; or

+- if the PDCCH indicates the transmission is for multiple TBs:

 - stop drx-InactivityTimer.